Donald Trump lavished with royal pomp and pageantry on state visit to UK

 The three-day trip was cast as a chance to celebrate Britain’s “special relationship” with the United States, boost trade links in a post-Brexit world and reaffirm security cooperation ahead of the 75th anniversary of the allied D-Day landings in World War Two.

-“The bond between our nations was forever sealed in that great crusade,” Trump said in a speech at the lavish banquet in his honor at Buckingham Palace.
+“The bond between our nations was forever sealed in that great crusade,” Trump said in a speech at the lavish banquet in his honour at Buckingham Palace.

 While the proudly unpredictable 45th U.S. president lavished praise on the 93-year-old queen, his views on Britain’s exit from the European Union, on the possible successor to Theresa May as British prime minister and a row over China’s Huawei have cast a pall over the visit.